dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 11: Always override hashcode when you override equals

 *[4/5]* Again, this needs to be rephrased a bit.
 If you provide a hash function it better matches the == and < operators.
 But there is no need in C++ to always provide a hash function just because == or < is available.
 This is a weirdness of Java.
-However, thecore guidelines do not mention that == and any hash overload should match up in a certain way.
+However, the core guidelines do not mention that == and any hash overload should match up in a certain way.
 This is an important guideline has it can lead to subtle bugs if `==` and `std::hash` do not match up.

 [Abseil's tip 152](https://abseil.io/tips/152) talks about Abseil's approach on hash code and how to test that the hash code matches `operator==`.